pomsky-lang/website/content/docs/language-tour/regex.md

 ## Finish line

 This concludes the language tour!
-I hope
+If you have feedback, you can [open an issue](https://github.com/pomsky-lang/website/issues) or [write in our Discord channel](https://discord.gg/uwap2uxMFp).